NotNite/nitesky/README.md

 ## Motivation

-I like modding the apps I use.
+I like modding the apps I use!
 Bluesky's [social-app](https://github.com/bluesky-social/social-app) is open source, so modding Bluesky might seem a little silly when the code is right there.
-However, I don't want to maintain a fork.
-I'd have to constantly merge new updates from upstream and then build and host it somewhere.
+However, I don't want to maintain a fork; I'd have to constantly merge new updates from upstream and then build and host it somewhere.

-nitesky is a lot more unstable and a lot less flexible, but it's a tradeoff.nitesky uses [webpackTools][webpackTools] to dynamically patch the minified JavaScript.
-It works on my browser locally, without having to recompile the web app, and it's faster to fix when it breaks.
+nitesky is a lot more unstable and a lot less flexible, but it's a tradeoff with required maintenance, as nitesky uses [webpackTools][webpackTools] to dynamically patch the minified JavaScript at runtime.
+I don't have to maintain or build a fork, and it's faster to fix nitesky when it breaks.

 ## Installation

 > [!WARNING]
 >
-> Don't spam Bluesky team with your errors.
+> Don't spam the Bluesky team with your errors.
 Block Sentry from making requests (e.g. [uBlock Origin](https://ublockorigin.com/)).
-This isn't a requirement, but you should it [because they ask nicely](https://github.com/bluesky-social/social-app?tab=readme-ov-file#forking-guidelines).
+This isn't a requirement, but you should do it [because they ask nicely](https://github.com/bluesky-social/social-app?tab=readme-ov-file#forking-guidelines).

 nitesky can be installed using a userscript manager by going to <https://notnite.github.io/nitesky/nitesky.user.js>.
 There's no update checking, so make sure to go back to the script and update it manually if your userscript manager doesn't do it for you.